Attentive Contractive Flow with Lipschitz-constrained Self-Attention: Method: Contractive Flows with Self-Attention

-Here comes the role of contractive flows which defines transformation functions as $F(x) = x + g(x)$.
+Here comes the role of contractive flows, which defines transformation functions as $F(x) = x + g(x)$.
 But, as explained in Section \ref{contrflow}, in order to make the transformation function invertible, $g$ should not only be Lipschitz continuous but also needs to be a \textit{contraction}, i.e., $\text{Lip}(g) < 1$.
-The traditional self-attention function that is popular in different architectures like Transformers \cite{vaswani2017attention} or Self-Attention GANs \cite{zhang2019self} is not Lipschitz continuous \cite{kim2020lipschitz}.
-Fortunately, there's an alternative formulation of the self-attention function given by Kim {\it et al.} \cite{kim2020lipschitz} that is proven to be Lipschitz continuous.
-The traditional Self Attention was referred as dot-product Self Attention and the alternative was called $L_2$ Self Attention, since the expression replaces computation of the dot product between the key and value convolutions with an $L_2$ Norm.
-The expressions of the $L_2$ Self Attention are provided keeping in mind a multi-headed Self Attention module that is most commonly prevalent in several transformer architectures.
-In this work, since the attention mechanism is to be applied over images and not text, we have considered the number of heads to be one and have modified the equations of \cite{kim2020lipschitz} in the following way.
-The $L_2$ self-attention function on an image $X \in \mathbb{R}^{N\times D}$ (where $N$ is the product of the height and width of the image and $D$ is the number of channels) replaces the dot-product operation performed in dot-product self-attention module by:

-Here $W^Q = W^K \in \mathbb{R}^{D \times \Bar{D}}$.
-This is necessary for the function to be Lipschitz as proven in \cite{kim2020lipschitz}.
-So, the full attention-mechanism function is:
+Since the dot-product self-attention is not Lipschitz continuous, as stated earlier, we use other variations of self-attention as discussed in Section \ref{l2-mha} and \ref{lipnorm}.
+Equation \ref{$L_2$-prop} can be rewritten using matrix operations for efficient computation as: where \textbf{S} is the softmax function and $||A||^2_r$ indicates the squared $L_2$ norm to each row of $A$, so if $A \in \mathbb{R}^{m \times n}$, then $||A||^2_r \in \mathbb{R}^m$.
+As discussed in Section \ref{l2-mha} this formulation of self-attention is proven to be Lipschitz continuous and with the following bound on $\text{Lip}_2(F)$: where $\phi(x) = x\exp(x+1)$ is an invertible univariate function on $x > 0$ and $N$ is the input size.
+Also, $\phi^{-1}(N-1) = W_0(\frac{N}{e})$ where $W_0$ is the Lambert W-function \cite{kim2020lipschitz}.